k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 TDM task initialization is performed using the **InitiateTDMLoad** flow, which includes several steps such as:

 * Setting the values of global variables on a session level and setting a sync mode.
-* Setting the source environment based on the task's source before getting the LUI.
+* Setting the source environment based on the task's source prior to getting the LUI.
 * Getting the LUI from Fabric.
-* Setting the target environment as a preparation step for Delete and Load.
+* Setting the target environment as a preparation step for delete and load activities.

-The **InitiateTDMLoad.flow** is performed as the 1st step of the **TDMOrchestrator** task's flow.
+The **InitiateTDMLoad.flow** is performed as the first step of the **TDMOrchestrator** flow.

 ## Table-level Flows